Abhishekmadoliya/TTSJAVASCRIPT/README.md

-# TTSJAVASCRIPT
+# TTS {TEXT TO SPEECH }JAVASCRIPT
-Basic Text To Speech Application with basic javascript
+Basic Text To Speech Application with basic javascript ,HTML AND CSS